Synock/UE5PluginIntegration/README.md

 * AddItemRewardNotification() Display a message when an item is rewarded through quest.
 * GetMOTD() Display a "Message Of The Day" kind of message.

+# Dialog and Quest Plugin

+## Summary
+This plugin is an old school dialog system based on topic.
+It is inspired in its look and feel from the dialog system of Morrowind.
+It also includes a basic quest system, with a simple quest journal.

+The two are linked together because of the way quest progression is tied to dialog topics and dialog topics can be tied to quest condition.
+However, the dialog system is totally standalone and does not need the quest to work as intended.

+Its underlying philosophy is to be replicated on a dedicated server environment and keep as much information as possible on the server side.

+## Dialog system

+There are 2 main interfaces and 2 actor component related to the dialog system.
+Each go as a pair and we will only consider the actor component, but the key idea is that an actor having the component should also implement the interface.
+Another interface (IDialogDisplayInterface) is only related to displaying the UI.

+### DialogGameModeInterface and DialogMainComponent
+This is an actor component and interface that should be implemented by the game mode to handle dialog mastering.
+The interface is just a getter for the `DialogMainComponent`.

+The `DialogMainComponent` contains lookup tables and data for all the dialog topic, bundle and meta bundle.
+It also contains a set of helper functions to fetch needed data.
+As this part is intended to be only defined on the GameMode, it is build to exist only on the server side.

+During the GameMode initialization, you are expected to fill up the data table regarding the dialog.
+This was designed to load dialog data from a database upon server launch, but loading from a local data table is also possible.

+### DialogComponent and DialogInterface
+This actor component/Interface pair is meant to be added to actors that can trigger a dialog.
+The interface require to redefine a minimal amount of functions, related to relationship of actor toward the player and a simple getter for the component.

+See DialogActor in the demo project for a use example.

+This component contains the dialog data and the lookup tables concerning one particular actor.
+This component will be replicated with the actor, embedding all its dialog data.

+### DialogDisplayInterface
+This interface is meant to handle several signals from the game to reflect on the dialog window.
+It can be implemented in blueprint and is destined to the player controller.

 # Inventory Plugin

 ## Items database